Cantera/cantera/doc/sphinx/yaml/phases.rst

     ``beta``
         List of mappings providing values of :math:`\beta_{ij}` for different species pairs.
-Each mapping contains a ``species`` key which contains a list of two species names, and a ``beta`` key which contains the corresponding value of :math:`\beta_{ij}`.
+Each mapping contains a ``species`` key that contains a list of two species names, and a ``beta`` key that contains the corresponding value of :math:`\beta_{ij}`.

 Example::